On This Page[Hide][Show]

 Tip #4.
 Don’t Rush Back to Work

 Tip #5.
-Consider Cognitive Problems
+Consider Cognitive Issues

-However, insurance companies may not always acknowledge this apparent liability.
-They might assert that the insured has the functional capacity to return to work, even with cognitive impairments.
-In some cases, insurance companies may request an independent neuropsychological examination.
-It’s important to remember that the examiner chosen by the insurance company may provide a biased report favoring the insurer’s interests.
-The Ortiz Law Firm has significant experience assisting claimants in similar situations.
-We have a track record of successfully persuading insurance companies to reverse their denial decisions, even based on unfavorable examination results.
+It’s important to remember that the examiner chosen by the insurance company may provide a biased report that favors the insurer’s interests.
+The Ortiz Law Firm has extensive experience assisting people in similar situations.
+We have a track record of successfully persuading insurance companies to reverse their denials, even based on unfavorable findings.

 Representation by an Experienced Long-Term Disability Attorney